uktrade/iigb-beta-content/content/_labels/labels.md

  pt_INT: Provide details about your plans to invest in the UK
  ar_SA: Provide details about your plans to invest in the UK
 form_investment_details:
  de_DE: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  en_US: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  zh_CN: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  ja_JP: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  es_ES: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  pt_BR: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
  pt_INT: Tell us about what you want to invest in and how large that investment might be.
 Please also tell us what help you would like from the UK government
  ar_SA: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+Please also tell us what help you would like from the UK government.
 form_enter_annual_turnover:
  de_DE: Wählen Sie die Option, die Ihrem Jahresumzsatz am besten entspricht
  en_US: Select the range that reflects your annual turnover